 The thing that really hit me was that this faith and love comes from something else.
 It comes from the hope which we have.
 In other words the thing which gives life to faith in Jesus and love for all the saints is the hope we have stored up in heaven.
 Paul reminds us that the root of the Christian life, the fuel that gives birth to faith and love is the hope we have.
 This hope, Paul tells us, is in heaven and we can hear about in the gospel.

-Here I think Paul highlights something that so many of us have forgotten or not understood.
+Here Paul highlights something that so many of us have forgotten or not understood.
 The gospel we preach is the gospel about hope.
-But too often Christianity has been reduced down, not to a message of hope, but a message of what we need to keep doing.
+Unfortunately too often Christianity has been reduced, not to a message of hope, but a message of what we need to keep doing.
 Christianity becomes, not so much about God’s love for us in the Cross, but of our love for God.
-And because of this our focus turns on living the Christian life, on ministry, on holiness, on obeying his word, on bible reading, prayer, mission, loving each other, resisting sin, fighting the devil, being faithful etc. All this is good and right and proper.
-But with this focus on what we need to do we have forgotten in a very very major way the hope from which all this must flow.
+Because of this our focus turns on living the Christian life, on ministry, on holiness, on obeying his word, on bible reading, prayer, mission, loving each other, resisting sin, fighting the devil, being faithful etc. All this is good, right and proper.
+But with this focus on what we need to do we have forgotten, in a very very major way, the hope from which all this must flow.
 We need to remember that the gospel means ‘good news’.
 It is not good advice.

 Therefore it stands to reason that it is only as we know the hope we have and grow in this hope that it will both ignite and strengthen our faith in the Lord Jesus and our love for each other.
-In other words it is not simply about telling people to have more and more faith and to love each other more.
+In other words, it is not simply about telling people to have more and more faith and to love each other more.
 No doubt we do need to do this.
 But we need to do this within the context of a firm and deep grasp of the hope we have in the gospel.
-Failing to do this Christianity becomes nothing more than legalism at worse and moralism.
+When we fail to do this Christianity becomes nothing more than legalism or moralism.

 It is amazing how much this hope lies in the centre of so much of the bible extortions.